softpunk/lispbot/README.md

 cute, common lisp based irc bot.
 Does very little, but shouldn't break anything.

 ## triggers
-The default trigger is comma, you can also use inline commands delimited with two commas, or simply address the message at lispbot directly. when in a query, you don't need to use any syntax.
+The default trigger is `,`, you can also use inline commands delimited with `,,`, or simply address the message at lispbot directly.
+When in a query, you don't need to use any syntax.
 Lisp syntax is optional in commands, `,cute github` is the same as `,(cute github)`, which is the same as `,(cute "github")`.
 See `lispify` for details on how this works.
 These triggers can be changed to arbitrary strings in `single-char-trigger` and `inline-char-trigger`, or set to nil to disable that